dmlc/gluon-nlp/docs/examples/word_embedding/word_embedding.md

     return nd.dot(x, y) / (nd.norm(x) * nd.norm(y))
 ```

-The range of cosine similarity between two vectors is between -1 and 1.
+The range of cosine similarity between two vectors can be between -1 and 1.
 The
-larger the value, the similarity between two vectors.
+larger the value, the larger the similarity between the two vectors.

 ```{.python .input}
 x = nd.array([1, 2])